 Knowledge is power

 Knowledge is your best weapon and defense against hacking.
 There is a constant arms race between people trying to hack and people trying to keep your data safe.
 But the biggest weak point will always be you.
 There is no strong password, fix, or patch that can fix gaps in your knowledge.
-Bad people use social engineering all the time to get info they want.
+Bad people use social engineering all the time to get the info they want.
 So stay informed and alert!